Julian Ryerson: International career

 Ryerson was capped for Norway's U-18, U-19 and U-21 national teams.
 On 18 November 2020, he debuted for the Norwegian senior squad under coach Leif Gunnar Smerud in a 1–1 away draw against Austria during the UEFA Nations League.

+On 21 May 2026, Ryerson was included in the 26-man squad selected by Norway national team manager Ståle Solbakken for the 2026 FIFA World Cup.

 Personal life

-Ryerson's father was born in the United States, and his mother was born in Norway.
-His cousin is Norwegian football player Mathias Rasmussen.
+Ryerson's father was born in Brooklyn in the United States, and his mother was born in Norway.
+Ryerson held a US passport until he rescinded it in the early 2020s.
+He is a cousin to Norwegian football player Mathias Rasmussen.